General Information

 - Technical review

-- Is the project’s installation durable, safe, and meet applicable codes?
+- Is the project’s installation durable, safe, and meets applicable codes?
 Does it pose any safety or liability concerns?

 - What are the necessary electrical, plumbing, or other utility requirements that are defined?
 Are they available at the site?